2023 Disney Dining Plan Calculator

 These answers will help you determine if a Disney Dining Plan makes sense.

-Generally speaking, if you eat light – skip the desserts, cocktails, and extra snacks – then paying for food out-of-pocket would probably be the way to go.
+Generally speaking, if you eat very light – skipping the desserts, cocktails, and extra snacks – then paying for food out-of-pocket could be the way to go.

-If you enjoy Table Service restaurants, expensive entrees, specialty drinks (especially fancy alcoholic drinks), desserts, etc, then the Deluxe Dining Plan would be your best bet.
+If you enjoy Table Service restaurants, expensive entrees, specialty drinks (especially fancy alcoholic drinks), desserts, etc, then the Standard Dining Plan might be your best bet.

-For those of you in the middle, the Quick Service or Standard Dining plans should provide you with more value vs. a paying-as-you-go strategy.
+For those of you in the middle, the Quick Service Dining plan could provide you with more value vs. a paying-as-you-go strategy.

 Try different scenarios on the Disney Dining Calculator and see which plan works best for you, if any.